nehart/MMDocs/docs/dev_css.md

 git push --set-upstream origin fix_issue_122
 ```

-## Development
+## CSS Development

-The template used by the docker image is available in the directory `tmpl`.
+This image uses a template that is available in the directory `tmpl`.

 ```text
 cd tmpl